spack/spack/lib/spack/docs/configuration.rst

 -------------------------

 Spack pulls configuration data from files in several directories.
-There are three configuration scopes.
+There are four configuration scopes.
 From lowest to highest:

 1. **defaults**: Stored in ``$(prefix)/etc/spack/defaults/``.
 These are the "factory" settings.
 Users should generally not modify the settings